 MEDRIX donors and partners work together to sponsor water filtration systems and hand-washing stations in rural schools.
 The installation of the hardware is combined with education in proper hygiene and oral care.
 As commercial treatment systems become more affordable to build in Vietnam and makes safe water projects more sustainable, focus has shifted to expanding health education instead of maintaining existing stations.

 MEDRIX focuses on providing real solutions and resources as well as local sustainability.
 The dedication of local Vietnamese officials who maintain existing water systems ensures that MEDRIX can focus on expanding water safety into rural areas.
 Benefits continue far into the future and multiply exponentially as children bring their new-found knowledge of safe water home to their families and encourage further hygiene education.
-MEDRIX sponsored installation of 10 complete water systems in 2013.
+MEDRIX has sponsored installation of 15 complete water systems.

 This project has provided additional documentation in a PDF file (projdoc.pdf).